smudge/decks/railsconf-2021.md

 ???

+- Now, if you work in finance, or health care, or, I dunno, maybe auto manufacturing, you might know what it's like to work in a highly regulated industry.
-- Because I work in a regulated industry, I've paid careful attention to some of the guarantees we can make when writing code, to achieve operational peace of mind.
+- Since joining Betterment, I've been on a quest to help us achieve operational peace of mind.
-- And I've found that being able to trust our persistence operations, our "save" methods, is one of the most important guarantees.
+- We need to be able to trust that our systems will do what we expect, or, at the very least, will fail in a way that we can predict and recover from.
+- Because if we get that wrong, well, I mean, so much of what we do involves real money.
+Failing to predict an errant behavior might have a real dollar value attached.
-- And so that's what this talk is about: Writing resilient "save" methods.
+- And so that's what this talk is about: persistence operations.
+- Or, as I like to call them, "save" methods.

 ---
 class: center, middle